 The types of drugs most commonly implicated in DUI drug cases are prescription medications, painkillers, anti-anxiety, benzodiazepines, opiates, and things of that nature.
 Recreational drugs such as cocaine, marijuana, and heroin are also common.
 Prescription medication and recreational drugs are most often implicated in DUI cases.
 Often times, there is a combination of alcohol and recreational drugs, alcohol and prescribed medication, or prescribed medication and recreation drugs.

-How Legal Drugs Can Still Lead to Drug-Related Impairment Charges
+How Legal Drugs Can Lead to Drug-Related Impairment Charges

 Although a person is prescribed medication, that does not give them the right to drive under the influence of that medication.
 Most medication impairs a person’s judgment or ability to do things.
 Medications come with a warning label about operating a vehicle while taking the medication.
 If any medication impairs the person or lessens their ability to operate a motor vehicle, they can be charged with DUI under the influence of drugs even though they have a valid and lawful prescription.

 A prescription gives a person the right to use and possess the medication; it does not give them the right to drive under the influence of the medication while driving.
 Having a prescription for a medication never makes it legal for someone to drive under the influence of it.
 It does not matter that someone has a prescription.
 When someone is under the influence of drugs, they can be charged with a DUI if they are impaired by the drugs while driving.
-A West Palm Beach prescription drug DUI lawyer can attempt to defend an individual against the impairment charge.
+A prescription drug DUI attorney in West Palm Beach can attempt to defend an individual against the impairment charge.

 Likelihood of Being Charged With Impairment Over the Counter Medication

 It is unlikely that someone is charged for being under the influence of an over-the-counter medication like an allergy medication.
 If someone takes an antihistamine, for instance, and the antihistamine makes them groggy or sleepy, they might be charged with that.